 Sometimes my teams will come across a new problem that needs a deeper dive, I'll peel off a small cross-functional group to dive into a problem versus dumping maybe all 20 people who were in the room at the same time in discovery.

-Sometimes I want to be opportunistic in my working group so I'll have it go on for some period of time, and the individuals are focused maybe on our code base or taking a deeper dive on the customer segment over some period of time.
+Sometimes I want to be opportunistic in my working group, so I'll have it go on for some period of time, and the individuals are focused maybe on our code base or taking a deeper dive into the customer segment over some period of time.

 Once this work is done, or if it's ongoing, as work is continuing, it's important for regular shareouts within the organization so people don't have FOMO or fear of missing out.